Components

 We are ready!

-method is called from run
+The calculateMove method is called from run method

-and continuously updates the robot
+of SampleViewBase and continuously updates the robot

 position based on the light in the environment.